NYSPHA Policy and Advocacy

 3/10/21 NYSPHA signed onto comments to the NYS Department of Environmental Conservation in Support of Adopting California’s Truck Emission Standards

-NYSPHA signed onto comments to adopt California's Truck Emission Standards to achieve New York's landmark climate committment.
+NYSPHA signed onto comments to adopt California's Truck Emission Standards to achieve New York's landmark climate commitment.
 Click here to read the letter

 3/4/2021 New York State Tobacco Tax Increase in the Proposed Executive Budget